menu

 Chester real estate is some of the most expensive in Oklahoma, although Chester house values don't compare to the most expensive real estate in the U.S.

-When you are in Chester, you'll notice that it is more blue-collar than most other communities in America.
-40.00% of Chester’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Chester is a blue-collar town, with 40.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Chester is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Chester who work in healthcare (37.50%), office and administrative support (12.50%), and food service (10.00%).

 Because of many things, Chester is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Chester really has some of the features that families look for when choosing a good community to raise children.
 Is Chester perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.